louisroyer-minetest/keyring/README.md

 ```

 This gives back 4 `basic_materials:empty_spool`.
-In both crafts, items keys (or `group:key`) items will be added to the resulting keyring.
+In both crafts, keys (or `group:key`) items will be added to the resulting keyring.

 ### Personal keyring (shapeless)
 - `keyring:keyring`